Before you begin:

 - On your chest, it should be tight enough that it does not shift with movement, but not to the point of discomfort.

 With your belt on and activated, open your Myzone app and click My Tile.
 Battery life displays in the battery icon at the top of the screen.

-If you notice it is below 20%, snap the module into its charging cable and plug in to a computer USB or 5v charging block to get fully charged up for next time and avoid data loss.
-The blinking red light means it is charging.
-It will be steady green at 100%.
+If you wear your Switch on your wrist and see it flash orange when you press it on or off, this means your battery is at 30%.
+Snap it into its charging cable and plug in to a computer USB or 5v charging block to get fully charged up for next time and avoid data loss.

 Avoid using rubbing alcohol or other solvents, as that can break down the components of your belt.